 The idea seems to work well, with the next step being a 3D head scan so I could build a head model, but as the Coronavirus pandemic unfolded it became a non-option with my booking at a specialist scanning facility in London “put on hold”.

 The other option was the old-school route of making a head cast using plaster of Paris, which would provide me with the ability to then plaster cast a physical model of my head onto which I can directly build a cranial cap unique to my head.

-The cranial cap design has a with a minimalist structure of wireframe structure with CoolMax contact pads in key places, and an occipital support structure at the rear.
-Weight, pressure, adjustment, cooling are all considerations.
+The cranial cap concept has a minimalist design of wireframe structure with CoolMax contact pads in key places, and an occipital support structure at the rear.
+Weight, pressure, adjustment, cooling, skin comfort are all considerations.
 More on this soon…

 Closed headphones for BMR ear speaker mounts